 So I picked up a couple of Altera FPGA SoC boards a few weeks ago and immediately pulled up all of the documentation that I could find on the Cyclone V SoC.
-This SoC has an FPGA and a Hard Processor System (HPS) woven into a single processor package.
+The Cyclone V SoC has an FPGA and a Hard Processor System (HPS) woven into a single processor package.
 The HPS is a dual core ARM Cortex A9.
 Building everything from scratch is the best way to figure out how the system works.

 The boot sequence on a Cyclone V HPS works like this:

 The On-chip ROM (for which source code is not provided) loads the preloader (1st stage bootloader).
 The preloader then loads U-boot.
 U-boot then loads the kernel and root file system.

 There are two well thought out options for the preloader according to the Cyclone V boot guide.
 The two options are licensed differently depending on how you build the source code.
 One is licensed under a BSD license and the other under GPL v2 with U-Boot.